-Our organic cotton range is kindly made by our partners in India under fair trade terms and conditions.
+Our clothing ranges are kindly made by our partners in India and China under fair trade terms and conditions.

-Our cotton clothing is certified by GOTS (Global Organic Textile Standard) which is the worldwide leading textile processing standard for organic fibres, including ecological and social criteria, backed up by independent certification of the entire textile supply chain, starting right from the farm where the organic cotton is grown.
+Our cotton clothing is certified to a strict guideline on ecological and social criteria, backed up by independent certification of the entire textile supply chain, starting right from the farm where the organic cotton is grown.

 What this means: